Imam Pasand

-Hamam (हमाम) Mango, Imam Pasand or Himayat or Himam Pasand is a lesser known and exclusive mango cultivar, grown in Srirangam, Tamil Nadu in India.
+Hamam (हमाम) Mango, Imam Pasand or Himayat or Himam Pasand is a lesser known and exclusive mango cultivar, grown in Andhra Pradesh, Telangana and Tamil Nadu states in India.
 The names suggest regal origins and it is said to have been the fruit of choice for India's royalty.

-It is a large, not too attractive looking mango, mottled green that lightens to blotched yellow-green as it ripens.
-It is available only during the months of May and June and each mango could grow up to 400 grams to 1000 grams in weight.
+It is available only during the months of May and June and each mango could grow up to 800 grams in weight.

-It is prized by connoisseurs for its unique taste and it has been considered as the 'King of Mangoes'.
+It is prized by connoisseurs for its unique taste and it has been considered as the 'King among Mangoes'.

-Many mangoes are initially sweet and incredibly rich smoothness of its aftertaste.
-The Imam Pasand's aftertaste is quite different, with hints of coconut and lime, a brightly spicy-sour Thai curry to the suave Mughlai curry richness of Alphonsos.

-A bite into one of these mangoes will reveal a tangy outer layer that hides the sweet flesh inside.